Deltares/GEOLib/docs/community/tutorial_dfoundations.rst

 Tutorial D-Foundations
 ======================
 1. The model data should be set.
-This can be done by initialasing the class  :class:`~geolib.models.dfoundations.dfoundations_model.DFoundationsModel`.
+This can be done by initializing the class  :class:`~geolib.models.dfoundations.dfoundations_model.DFoundationsModel`.

 .. code-block:: python